Farid Fata: Fraud

 Maunglay was already due to leave MHO the following month after catching Fata lying about the clinic's enrollment in a professional quality program.
 However, after discovering that a healthy woman was being given unnecessary chemotherapy, he felt that he needed to stop Fata.
 Knowing that Flagg's case, even as egregious as it was, would not be enough to shut down Fata's clinic, he needed to find more evidence of misconduct.
 Maunglay searched MHO's patient records and found numerous instances of unethical and potentially illegal behavior.
 For instance, Fata was treating several patients with IVIG, a drug intended to treat patients with specific immune deficiencies, when there was no apparent medical basis for it.
 Maunglay persuaded a nurse and a nurse practitioner to confront Fata.
 When Fata agreed to curb the use of IVIG, Maunglay believed that this was further evidence that Fata was a fraud.
 Later, he explained to the News that an honest doctor would never cut back on his own protocol solely because of staff and physician objections.

 Several weeks later, the Federal Bureau of Investigation (FBI) stepped in on a tip from George Karadsheh, an MHO office manager.
 Karadsheh grew suspicious after clinical staff and other doctors began giving their notice without explanation and leaving the practice.
-When Karadsheh asked Maunglay why he was leaving, he told him that Fata kept insisting on aggressive chemo regimens, even for patients who didn’t need it.
+When Karadsheh asked Maunglay why he was leaving, he told him that Fata kept insisting on aggressive chemo regimens, even for patients who did not need it.
 Karadsheh did not believe Maunglay at first, since he was aware of other clinical staff who provided care and oversight.
 However, Karadsheh recalled that many staff had expressed concerns about Fata's aggressive regimen.

 Karadsheh conducted his own investigation and interviewed several staff.
 The first thing he noticed was that Fata's treatment-to-consultation ratio was different from those of other doctors.
 Karadsheh went back to Maunglay, who suggested that he check on Fata's use of IVIG.
-A nurse reported to Karadsheh that she discovered that in one week, 38 out of 40 patients did not need or did not qualify for the drug.
+A nurse reported to Karadsheh that she discovered that in one week, 38 out of 40 patients who received IVIG did not need or did not qualify for the drug.
 She took this information to Maunglay, who disclosed it to Karadsheh during his investigation.
 Karadsheh took his findings to the Detroit office of the FBI and sued Fata, MHO, and several related entities under the False Claims Act on August 5; he was thus entitled to a significant financial reward.
 Maunglay said that Karadsheh had done "a great service" because of his past experience detecting fraud.
 Fata was arrested the next day for health care fraud.